 When a Trader Might Use a Limit Order

 • Convenience.
 Another occasion to use a limit order might be when you’re interested in buying or selling a stock but you don’t want to keep a constant eye on the price.
-By setting a limit order, they can walk away and wait for it to be fulfilled.
-This might also be a good choice for longer-term trades, since traders can place a limit order with no expiration date.
+By setting a limit order, you can walk away and wait for it to be executed.
+This might also be a good choice for longer-term positions, since in some cases traders can place a limit order with no expiration date.

-Thirdly, an investor may choose to set a limit order if they are buying or selling at the end of the market day or after the stock market has closed.
+• Volatility.
+Third, an investor may choose to set a limit order if they are buying or selling at the end of the market day or after the stock market has closed.
 Company or world news could be announced while the market is closed, which could affect the stock’s price when the market reopens.
 If the investor isn’t able to cancel a market order while the market is still closed, they may not be happy with the results of the trade.
 A limit order can help prevent that.

 Limit orders can also be useful when the stock being traded doesn’t have a lot of liquidity.
 If there aren’t many people trading the stock, one order could affect the price.
 When entering a market order, that trade could cause the price to go up or down significantly, and a trader could end up with a different price than intended.